 On 25 August 2023, the Group's main financier confirmed it was their view that the impact of the fair value adjustment on the Ethicon disbursement funding facility interest should not be included in the calculation of the Group's covenants, specifically the "Debt to Group EBITDA" ratio, as at 30 June 2023.
-If this fair value adjustment is not included, the Group would have complied with all financial covenants.
-However, as there is a technical accounting requirement of the terms of the Group's financing agreements that would include the impact of the adjustment made in respect of the Ethicon disbursement funding facility in the relevant ratio as at 30 June 2023 and as the formal communication from Group's financier confirming they do not consider there to have been a continuing breach was only received after 30 June 2023, the portion of non-current borrowings (\$45.0 million) and non-current lease liabilities in relation to equipment and fit out financing (\$5.9 million) impacted have been reclassified to current in the financial statements.
-Although the balances have been reclassified to current, the Group does not consider that there is a liquidity impact from this reclassification due to the waiver received and, as at 30 June 2023, even with this reclassification, the Group still had over \$100 million in net current assets.
+If this adjustment is not included, the Group would have complied with all financial covenants.
+However, as there is a technical accounting interpretation of the terms of the CBA agreements that would include the impact of the adjustment made in respect of the Ethicon disbursement funding facility in the relevant ratio as at 30 June 2023 and as the formal communication from CBA confirming they do not consider there to have been a formal breach was only received after 30 June 2023, the portion of non-current borrowings (\$45.0 million) and non-current borrowings in relation to equipment and fit out financing (\$5.9 million) impacted, were reclassified to current in the financial statements, as a conservative approach.
+Although the balances have been reclassified to current, the Group did not consider that there was a liquidity impact from this reclassification due to the waiver received and, as at 30 June 2023, even with this reclassification, the Group still had over \$100 million in net current assets.